UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 A value indicating whether or not the line be obscured by objects closer to the camera?

+## UnityContrib.UnityEngine.DontDestroyOnLoad

+Component that tells the engine not to unload the game object when scene changes.

+### Members

+#### Awake

+Informs the engine not to unload the game object.

 ## UnityContrib.UnityEngine.GUIEx

 Provides helper methods for working with the [UnityEngine.GUI](http://docs.unity3d.com/ScriptReference/GUI.html) class.